-Every company has a particular workplace culture, and it’s important to some employers to determine if your personality will be a good fit with the overall culture of the company.
+Every company has a particular workplace culture, and it’s important for some employers to determine if your personality will be a good fit with the overall culture of the company.

 In this scenario, it’s unlikely that they’re looking for everyone to fit into a narrow personality profile.
-Rather, they are most likely trying to get a general sense of work values and/or preferences.
+Rather, they’re most likely trying to get a general sense of work values and/or preferences.